 1. DUI Convictions in Georgia are FOREVER — no... more

 Written by attorney David P. Gilbert, over 3 years ago.

 The idea that people will likely travel out of their home state and commit a traffic infraction in another state seems logical.
 However, it wasn't until the 1960s that the states began... more

 Written by attorney Lee Eidelberg, over 3 years ago.

 Maryland is a member of the"Driver's License Compact" which, with other member States, promotescompliance with driving regulations and equality inone's eligibility either to obtain a... more

-Written by attorney Lance Tyler, almost 4 years ago.
+Written by attorney Lance Tyler, about 4 years ago.

 Winning Your DUI Often the key to winning your DUI is to know more about the case than the prosecutor.
 There is nothing more disconcerting to a prosecutor than to have the defense attorney... more